Post and images updated 2021

 Apple Shortcake is a soft and buttery, flaky shortcake base and topping with a cinnamon apple filling that is perfect for breakfast, brunch or dessert!

 Apple shortcake is an old fashioned classic recipe that should definitely have a place in your baking repertoire.

-Because I’m me, I had to tweak the apple shortcake recipe.
-(I really can’t help myself).
-A lot of the recipes I have seen for apple shortcake use just regular sugar so I added a touch of icing sugar for added sweetness and to give the shortcake a slight melt-in-the-mouth feel from the cornflour in the icing sugar.
-Not so much that it turns into more of a shortbread but just enough to melt in the mouth while still being light, soft and flaky.
+A lot of the recipes I have seen for apple shortcake use just regular sugar so I added a touch of icing sugar for added sweetness and to add the melt-in-the-mouth feel.

 Cinnamon and apple is one of my favourite flavour pairings so I had to add the cinnamon.
 My taste testers all agreed they loved the addition of the cinnamon but if you want a pure apple shortcake just omit the cinnamon.

 Did you make this recipe?
 If so, show me your creation!
 Tag me on Instagram @lightscamerabake and #lightscamerabake to be featured.